KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter1_my_journey_spiritual_science.md

 # My Journey & the Spiritual Science of the Self

+It started with a question.
+Not asked out loud—but felt, pressed into my chest like a hand:

+Who am I, really, when all the noise falls away?

 After my near-death experience, I cut alcohol and partying out of my life.
 No more clubs, no more blackouts.
 Instead, I buried myself in my Applied Cognitive and Computer Science studies, learned to code, read whatever I could—and numbed the rest with video games and weed from a vape pen that felt “healthier” than smoking.
 I was grateful to still be alive and determined not to lose control again, but I had no idea yet what I truly wanted.
 Underneath it all, I was afraid of waking up one day in a job I dreaded.

-Then Corona hit.

-Life slowed down.

-I met Joyce, who had just returned to Germany and felt confined again to a small apartment she hadn’t chosen.
-Through her, I met her mother, Susanne, who spoke to me for the first time about water filters and vitamins.
-I still didn’t know it, but those conversations were the first soft knock on the door of a new path—one that would eventually lead me back to my body, to water, and to the spiritual science of the Self.

-It started with a question.
-Not asked out loud—but felt, pressed into my chest like a hand:

-Who am I, really, when all the noise falls away?

 That question led me down many paths—science, design, health, altered states, scriptures.
 I moved between disciplines like rivers between valleys, chasing something I couldn’t yet name.
+For years, I treated information as both compass and anesthetic—podcasts, books, lectures, biohacks—convinced that if I just learned enough, the fog of “what now?” would finally lift.

 And then came a ceremony.